kschhatre/beam-calibration-dev/README.md

 ## Citations

-@article{liaw2018tune,
+1. The **BEAM Team**, 2019, GitHub Repository, https://github.com/LBNL-UCB-STI/beam
-    title={Tune: A Research Platform for Distributed Model Selection and Training}, author={Liaw, Richard and Liang, Eric and Nishihara, Robert and Moritz, Philipp and Gonzalez, Joseph E and Stoica, Ion}, journal={arXiv preprint arXiv:1807.05118},
+2. Liaw, Richard and Liang, Eric and Nishihara, Robert and Moritz, Philipp and Gonzalez, Joseph E and Stoica, Ion, **Tune: A Research Platform for Distributed Model Selection and Training**, 2018
-    year={2018}
-}

 ## License